Continuous delivery to Azure using Visual Studio Team Services and Git

 If you double-click the build name, Visual Studio shows a Build Summary, including any test results from associated unit test projects.

-In the Azure Portal, you can view the associated deployment on the Deployments tab when the staging environment is selected.
+In the Azure classic portal, you can view the associated deployment on the Deployments tab when the staging environment is selected.

 A new browser tab will open to reveal your running site.